jdbruijn/bit-twiddling-hacks/README.md

 ## Unit test
 The unit tests use [greatest](https://github.com/silentbicycle/greatest/) by Scott Vokes.
 Greatest is licensed under a [custom license](https://github.com/silentbicycle/greatest/blob/master/LICENSE).
+The purpose of this unit test is not to verify that the arithmetic is correct, because Sean Eron Anderson already tested that thoroughly.
+This unit test verifies that the implementation is correct.

 All the functions and function macros are tested by the unit tests, of which the log can be found in every [travis build](https://travis-ci.org/vidavidorra/BitOperations#L179-L257) or in every [AppVeyor